 While summer and winter are the obvious times to visit Lake Tahoe for many travelers, most locals will admit that Fall might actually be the PERFECT time to experience the best of Tahoe.
 The crowds have thinned with the waning daylight, but the temperatures are perfect for getting outdoors and really discovering the area.
 Need a little more incentive?
 Here is our list of the top 10 Reasons to Visit this Fall:

 It’s that time of year when the Aspen leaves turn from green to incredible colors of gold, orange, & red!
-Whether you're looking for a challenge hike the rewards you with a variety of fall hues, or an easy walk to a viewpoint and picnic area, North Lake Tahoe has you covered.
-Check out some of our favorite leaf peeping locales.
+Whether you're looking for a challenging hike that rewards you with a variety of fall hues, or an easy walk to a viewpoint and picnic area, North Lake Tahoe has you covered.
+Check out some of our favorite leaf-peeping locales.

 Fall is a season of rejuvenation and renewal, and what better place for it than the shores, peaks, and historic towns of North Lake Tahoe?
-From events like Granlibakken's Wellness Weekend to local yoga studios, spas, and the peace found in the great outdoors, you'll return home refreshed ready to conquer the year ahead.
+From local yoga classes and spas to finding peace and tranquility in on a simple scenic hike.
+Tahoe is just what the doctor ordered to help you unwind and escape your daily busy life.

-With fewer visitors, trails are wide open, and North Lake Tahoe and Truckee abound with hiking and biking perfect for all ages and skill levels.
-We boast some of the areas best rock climbing as well.
-Click here for some favorite climbing spots!
+With fewer visitors, trails are wide open, and North Lake Tahoe and Truckee are abundant with hiking perfect for all ages and skill levels.
+Looking for a little bit more excitement?
+Tahoe also boasts some of the areas best rock climbing as well.
+Click here for some favorite North Lake Tahoe climbing spots!

 8. Go Fishing!

 As water temperatures drop, it brings in an influx of Rainbow trout to the shallow waters to feed.
 Fall is the perfect time to go fishing with the family, as you will most likely catch a good amount of Rainbows and even some Mackinaw on Lake Tahoe.